securitybunker/databunker/README.md

 ## Why Open Source?

-I am a big fan of the open-source movement.
+We are a big fan of the open-source movement.
 After a lot of thoughts and consultations, the main Data Bunker product will be open source.

-We are doing this to give our customers a steady base to continue using this solution in case the company is closed.
+We are doing this to boost adoption of our product in corporate world.

 Enterprise version will be closed source.

-## What is considered PII?
+## What is considered PII or what information is recomended to store in Data Bunker?

 Following it a partial list.